Modular Processing: Enabling the Future of Biomanufacturing

 Here, single-use technologies bridge the gap and support the most basic form of modularity while also supporting system mobility.
 For a product to support a modular manufacturing approach it needs to be versatile enough to accommodate a natural range of process variables while also robust in its operation to deliver the same action across this range.

 We have extended the application of single-use to a number of the core unit operations that form the basis of processing modules.
 The Allegro™ STR bioreactor range, Stax™ mAx clarification platform, Allegro single-use chromatography systems and Cadence™ virus inactivation systems are just four among a wide range of products that are easily integrated into, or support, modular processes.
 There are more that support greater flexibility within a modular process by working across multiple scales to cover both early phase GMP production and full-scale production.
-The Cadence BioSMB 80 and 350 systems apply continuous chromatography to scale-out within the same system to cover a range of possible process demands within a single module.
 All these are complemented by both single-use and continuous ultrafiltration solutions as well as mixing and fluid handling solutions that are essential for the support of a number of these operations.

 - What are the key benefits of these products?

 From a modular perspective the key benefit across all these, and similar products, is that they perform across a wide range of process scales and process conditions.
 Without this, any inclusion in a modular platform is inherently limited to a narrow range of process conditions and scales.
 Next is that they work together.
 If they cannot work together then they are of no use as part of a modular development.
 In many instances, products can be natively connected, both physically and digitally to work in harmony.

 This communication and connectivity highlights a key future trend where the automation of multiple modules through a centralized system adds a further layer of control and reliability and takes us another step closer to the next generation of bioprocessing.